skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 1. Add Hyperparameters
 ~~~~~~~~~~~~~~~~~~~~~~

-To launch many jobs with different hyperparameters, we turn the SkyPilot YAML into a template, by
+To launch jobs with different hyperparameters, add them as :ref:`environment variables <env-vars>` to the SkyPilot YAML, and make your main program read these environment variables:
-adding :ref:`environment variables <env-vars>` as arguments for the job.

 .. raw:: html